hanette/chat-app/README.md

-# hello_world
+# chat_app

-A new Flutter project.
+A Flutter and Firebase project to create a real-time texting application with responsive UI designs.

 ## Getting Started